Prem-Neupane/Np_clz_project/README.md

             php artisan serve

-9. it should work,

-10. for permanent , follow these steps, after this you won't need to do composer install everytime after downloading the project

-             cd
-             gedit .bash_profile
-             //copy the composer path
-             gedit .profile
-             //paste the composer path and save it.

-    if it is not solving the problem , search the problem in google or ask others.

-11. open the project in browser,
+ 9. open the project in browser,
-12. register the user
+10. register the user
-13. user must be activate by admin, but for now activate yourself since there is now user with admin permissions
+11. user must be activated by admin, but for now activate yourself, since there is now user with admin permissions

      - go to mysql and select the database
      - update users by typing